 - The Sociopath: The first bully gleefully tried to kill a basket of puppies and the girl's cat, and could have killed her too.

 - Tranquil Fury: How the heroine behaves when deciding how to deal with the first bully we see.
-She even gives us the main image on the trope's page.
+It currently serves as the trope page image.